gungunfebrianza/BackToCodingPython/README.md

 She loves how Homebrew keeps all her development tools neatly organized in one place (/opt/homebrew), away from her system files, making updates as easy as typing "brew upgrade".
 What used to take her hours of troubleshooting now takes just minutes, and she can focus on what she really loves: writing code and building amazing applications.

-Thanks to Homebrew, Anisa R.'s Mac stays clean and organized, and she often tells new developers, "Homebrew is like having a super-efficient personal assistant who keeps your developer tools perfectly organized!"
+Thanks to Homebrew, her Mac stays clean and organized, and she often tells new developers, "Homebrew is like having a super-efficient personal assistant who keeps your developer tools perfectly organized!"

 So learn from above story homebrew is: